 Either way, we guarantee you can find plenty of ways to make your summer fun fresher than ever!

 Let’s start with you hometowners.
 Depending on the size of your city, it might be a challenge to find some new activities or sights for the summer and that’s when creativity is key.
 Become a “local tourist” to see your city through a new lens.

-- Gather a group of friends, your kids, or neighbors, to go on a “chase for an ace.”
-You decide what it is you want to “chase”; best smoothie, juiciest burger, freshest cheese curds, and order one from every place you can.
+- You decide what it is you want to “chase”; best smoothie, juiciest burger, freshest cheese curds, and order one from every place you can.
 Split just one order every time so you keep the cost down and your appetite up until you’ve tried every variation.
 Once you decide which is an absolute “ace”, you’ve found your go-to for the rest of the summer.

 New in town?
 Don’t even know where the city hall is, or what it is for that matter?
 Fear not, this is 2018 and there’s an app for that.